jazzyjackson/Transflect/ReadMe.md

 `_open(source) //optional`: This is called when the request is first piped to your class - source is a reference to the `IncomingRequest` object.
 If you return a stream or an array of streams from this function, Transflect will attach error handlers to each of them, plus create error callbacks on your class so if an error is emitted at any time, these streams will be closed or destroyed.

-`_transform(chunk, encoding, done) //optional`: This is called only if the `IncomingRequest` has bytes in the body.
+`_transflect(data, done) //optional`: This is called only if the `IncomingRequest` has bytes in the body.
 It may be called multiple times as chunks of data become available.
-You may consume this data and call `done(null)` when ready for more, or pass transformed bytes to the `ServerResponse` stream by passing them to `done`.
+You may consume this data and call `done(null)` when ready for more, or pass transformed bytes to the `ServerResponse` stream by passing the String or Buffer to `done`.

-`_flush(done) //required`: You have to overwrite this function at least by simply calling `done(null)` if nothing more needs doing.
+`_end(done) //required`: You have to overwrite this function at least by simply calling `done(null)` if nothing more needs doing.
 This will be called nearly immediately if the `IncomingRequest` has no body.
-If you're not operating on a body your entire response will probably be constructed in the `_flush` method.
+If you're not operating on a body your entire response will probably be constructed in the `_end` method.

-Besides these, Transflect and ServerFailSoft work in conjunction to give you `setHeader` and `writeHead` functions in this transform stream (without explicit reference to the `ServerResponse` these methods actually exist on).
+To set headers, use `this.pipes.writeHead` to call the method on the response object.

 ## Example